Learn how to write songs

 She (C)loves you, yeah, yeah, (G)yeah

 Another thing in a song that is important for the memorizing of it is the “hook”.
 The hook can be described as a repeated phrase (which also can be instrumental).
-It is often part of the chorus, but not necessary.
+It is often part of the chorus, but not always.

 For example, in the Bryan Adams song “Sommer of ‘69” there is no distinguish chorus, but the line “Those were the best days of my life” are being repeated in the last of several verses and creates a vital feature of the song.